crystalyts/04_Data_Engineering_AWS/README.md

 ## Code
 There will be two major phases of the project, each with its own sub-phases.

 Phase 1: Local pipeline

-`1.1.
-Scrape data from the web - with the Beautiful Soup library` `1.2.
-Collect data with APIs - working With JSON Data` `1.3.
+- `1.1.
+Scrape data from the web - with the Beautiful Soup library`
+- `1.2.
+Collect data with APIs - working With JSON Data`
+- `1.3.
 Set up a local database on MySQL`
-`1.4.
+- `1.4.
 Store data on a local MySQL instance - using SQLAlchemy`

 Phase 2: Cloud Pipeline
-2.1.
+- 2.1.
 Set up an Amazon RDS MySQL Instance
-`2.2.
+- `2.2.
 Move scripts to AWS Lambda`
-2.3.
+- 2.3.
 Automate the pipeline with EventBridge

 ---

-The project has some limitations due to the limited time we had for its completion:
+Due to the time limits, the scoop of project has some limitations:
 - Data pipeline is not connected to a BI tool.
 - A data warehouse or a data lake will not be created.
 - We did not work with big data, data streaming or parallel computing.